chainer/chainer/docs/source/guides/variables.rst

 .. include:: ../imports.rst

 As described previously, Chainer uses the "Define-by-Run" scheme, so forward computation itself *defines* the network.
-In order to start forward computation, we have to set the input array to a :class:`Variable` object.
+In order to start forward computation, we have to set the input array to a :class:`chainer.Variable` object.
 Here we start with a simple :class:`~numpy.ndarray` with only one element:

 .. doctest::